Developer Guide

 Use Cases

-(For all use cases below, the System is the AWE
+(For all use cases below, the System is the AWE and the Actor is the user, unless specified otherwise)

 Contacts Use Cases